Arizona Police Officers On Leave After Video Showed Them Punching Unarmed Man

 After the police punched him and handcuffed him, Johnson was arrested for disorderly conduct.
 The three officers and a sergeant were placed on leave after the surveillance video surfaced.

 Johnson's attorney, Benjamin Taylor, tells The Associated Press that the officers should be suspended and disciplined.
-He also told the news service he wants the charges against Johnson to be dropped.
+He also told the news service that he wants the charges against Johnson to be dropped.

 The Arizona Republic reports that the Mesa Police Department has been criticized over officers' use of force previously: